Using a range bar chart and visualizing a project schedule (Gantt like chart)

 Task dependency table

-Create a state group named Dependencies and add the following states:
+Create a state group named Dependencies and add states like the following:

 Set up states